rstacruz/bootstrap-practices/README.md

 ## CSS

-* Avoid restyling the stock components, especially complicated ones (like navbars and tables).
+* Think twice restyling the stock components, especially complicated ones (like navbars and tables).
+When in doubt, don't.
 The stock components account for a lot of corner cases, and working around them is more effort than its worth.

   ```scss
   // ✗ Avoid.
 You don't want to do this.